hpcleuven/VscDocumentation/source/compute/portal/ondemand/jupyterlab.rst

    .. tab-item:: VUB
       :sync: vub

-      A large number of widely used Python packages are available via the following modules, which are loaded by default:
+      A large number of widely used Python packages are already available by default.
+The following modules are always loaded with JupyterLab:

       - ``Python-bundle-PyPI`` - packages for general usage
       - ``Scipy-bundle`` - data science packages like ``scipy``, ``numpy``, ``pandas``